adaptris/jaxrs-client-proxy/README.md

 - `@BeanParam` - not supported yet

 #### What next?
-- Publishing to repository and better maven versions management
 - Exceptions handling for 4xx and 5xx statuses
 - `@FormParam` support
 - `@BeanParam` support